-The Division of the Arts offers programs inart history, dance, film and electronic arts, music, photography, studio arts, and theater and performance.
+The Division of the Arts offers programs in art history and visual culture, dance, film and electronic arts, music, photography, studio arts, and theater and performance.
 Theoretical understanding and practical skills alike are developed through production and performance in all disciplines.
 In the course of their program studies, students in the arts also develop aesthetic criteria that can be applied to other areas of learning.
 Students may undertake the arts for different reasons—as a path to a vocation or an avocation, or simply as a means of cultural enrichment.
 Working with a faculty adviser, the student plans a curriculum with his or her needs and goals in mind.

 As a student progresses to the Upper College, the coursework increasingly consists of smaller studio discussion groups and seminars in which active participation is expected.
 Advisory conferences, tutorials, and independent work prepare the student for the Senior Project.
 This yearlong independent project may be a critical or theoretical monograph, a collection of essays, or, for a large proportion of students, an artistic work, such as an exhibition of original paintings, sculpture, or photography; performances in dance, theater, or music; dance choreography or musical composition; or the making of a short film with sound.
 In designing their Senior Project topics, students may have reason to join their arts studies together with a complementary field or discipline, including programs or concentrations in other divisions.
 Plans for such integrated or interdivisional projects are normally created on an individual basis with the adviser.

 (L-R) Rebecca Capper '17 and Joanna Warren '17 in the LAB commission of Sarah Michelson's "September17."
 Photo by Paula Court

 “When I was a student at Bard, I was drawn to the Fisher Center because of Live Arts Bard.
 LAB is pushing the frontiers of these art forms, all of which are becoming more open and fluid.” —Sam Miller ’15